 In some cases, laser treatment may be another effective method to remove abnormal blood vessels from your eyes.

-If you have a family history of macular degeneration or if you’re due for a comprehensive eye exam, call Perceptions Eye Health and Wellness or make an appointment online today.
+If you have a family history of macular degeneration or if you’re due for a comprehensive eye exam, call Perceptions Eye Health & Wellness or make an appointment online today.